In addition to the Conversations overview article, here we'll provide more details on how to edit or create conversation bots in your workspace.

 Creating a conversation

-Once you have installed the Conversations module, go to the Live category in the workspace main menu and click on Conversations to open the module.
+Once you have installed the Conversations module, go to the Interactivity category in the workspace main menu and click on Conversations to open the module.

 The first screen you will see is the list of existing conversation templates:

 Here you can create a conversation from scratch using the New conversation button.

 However, instead of creating a conversation from scratch, we recommend that you select an existing template that corresponds to the type of conversation you'd wish to create, and then edit it to save time.

 Editing a conversation template

 In the conversations list, click on the template that best matches the conversation you'd like to create, in order to edit it.
 Here we'll select the Session feedback template.